 General Communications Manager: Clarisse Hoffmann

 Chassis: Moulded carbon fibre and aluminium honeycomb composite monocoque, manufactured by Lotus F1 Team and designed for maximum strength with minimum weight.
-RS27-2013 V8 engine installed as a fullystressed member.
+Mercedes HPP power unit installed as a fully-stressed member.

-Rear suspension: Carbon fibre top and bottom wishbones with pull rod operated torsion springs and transverse-mounted damper units mounted in the top of the gearbox casing.
+Rear Suspension: Carbon fibre top and bottom wishbones with pull rod operated torsion springs and transverse-mounted damper units mounted inside the gearbox casing.
 Aluminium uprights and OZ machined magnesium wheels.

-Transmission: Seven-speed semi-automatic titanium gearbox with reverse gear.
+Transmission: Eight-speed semi-automatic titanium gearbox with reverse gear.
 “Quickshift” system in operation to maximise speed of gearshifts.